AdobeDocs/commerce-php/src/pages/architecture/layers/presentation.md

 PWA is a way to present a Magento storefront via a set of React JavaScript components.
 Using Magento as a headless backend, you can use PWA components to create mobile friendly frontend.

-You can read more about how PWA works with Magento in the [PWA Studio docs][].
+You can read more about how PWA works with Magento in the [PWA Studio docs][https://developer.adobe.com/commerce/pwa-studio/].

 ## View model